☰ Table of contents

 However, individuals applying for a new life insurance policy (eg cover for death, disability, income protection) are required by law to disclose ‘every matter known to the applicant, or could reasonably be expected to be known, that is relevant to the insurer’s decision’.1 This includes the results of any genetic tests.

-While some insurance companies will ask for more specific details than others, applicants must disclose all known genetic information about themselves and their relatives that would be relevant to the assessment of their risk, over and above the questions asked.
+While some insurance companies will ask for more specific details than others, applicants must disclose all known genetic information about themselves that would be relevant to the assessment of their risk, over and above the questions asked.
 This includes information about any health condition(s) that were diagnosed in first-degree relatives (ie parents, children, brothers, sisters) and the age at which they were diagnosed.
 It does not include any other information, including their genetic test result(s), if known to you, their name or date of birth.

 This information may have a range of consequences, depending on the condition involved and whether the genetic test was positive, uninformative or negative.